 This subject will be examined by a one-and-a-half hour paper of passages for translation taken from the texts in list α , and an extended essay of up to 6,000 words.
-Essay topics set by the examiners will be released on Monday of Week 6 of Hilary Term immediately preceding the examination and essays should be submitted to the Examination Schools by Monday of Week 10 of the same term (12 noon); at the same time candidates should submit a searchable electronic version to undergraduate@classics.ox.ac.uk.
+Essay topics set by the examiners will be released on Monday of Week 6 of Hilary Term immediately preceding the examination and essays should be submitted to the University's online exams platform, Inspera, by Monday of Week 10 of the same term (12 noon).
 Every extended essay must be the work of the candidate alone, and he or she must not discuss with any tutor either his or her choice of theme or the method of handling it.
 This subject may not be combined with 504, 507 or 519.